Antonomasia3/lmao/Configure-updates.md

 It works when themes are disabled as well.

+If you see the "Some settings are managed by your organization" message and you cannot turn those on, then you may have luck enabling them using the Group Policy editor:
+* Open Start, type "gpedit.msc".
+* In the window that opens, navigate to "User Configuration" > "Administrative Templates" > "Start Menu and Taskbar" > "Notifications".
+Double click "Turn off toast notifications", check "Not configured", then click "OK".

 ## Can I manually check for updates?

 Yes.
 Right click taskbar, choose "Properties", then "Updates" and click "Check for updates".
 While the check is in progress, a notification like this will show: